UFO reports and disinformation: Majestic 12

 At a 1989 Mutual UFO Network conference, Moore confessed that he had intentionally fed fake evidence of extraterrestrials to UFO researchers, including Bennewitz.
 Doty later said that he gave fabricated information to UFO researchers while working at Kirtland Air Force Base in the 1980s.
 Roswell conspiracy proponents turned on Moore, but not the broader conspiracy theory.

 The Majestic-12 materials have been heavily scrutinized and discredited.
 The various purported memos existed only as copies of photographs of documents.
 Carl Sagan criticized the complete lack of provenance of documents "miraculously dropped on a doorstep like something out of a fairy story, perhaps 'The Elves and the Shoemaker'."
 Researchers noted the idiosyncratic date format not found in government documents from the time they were purported to originate, but widely used in Moore's personal notes.
 Some signatures appear to be photocopied from other documents.
 For example, a signature from President Harry Truman is identical to one from an October 1, 1947 letter to Vannevar Bush.

 By August 1988, Bennewitz was accusing his wife of being in control of the extraterrestrials.
-After attempting to barricade himself in his home using sandbags, his family admitted him to the mental health unit of Presbyterian Anna Kaseman Hospital; He remained under observation there for one month.
+After attempting to barricade himself in his home using sandbags, his family admitted him to the mental health unit of Presbyterian Anna Kaseman Hospital.
+He remained under observation there for one month.

 On October 14, 1988, the television broadcast UFO Cover Up?
 Live introduced the stories of Majestic 12 and Area 51 to the American public.
-On July 1, 1989, William Moore claimed that he tried to push Bennewitz into a mental breakdown by feeding him false information about aliens.
+On July 1, 1989, Moore claimed that he tried to push Bennewitz into a mental breakdown by feeding him false information about aliens.